Kodak

 Specialty Films:

 The films are available in 35mm (24 or 36 exposures), 120mm medium format, and large format sheets (e.g., 4x5 inches).
-Kodak also offers disposable cameras with built-in film, such as the Kodak FunSaver, for spontaneous shots.
+Kodak also offers disposable cameras with built-in film, such as the Kodak FunSaver, for spontaneous snapshots.

-Kodak films are known for their consistency and ease of handling.
-The films are packaged in sturdy metal or plastic cassettes that protect against light and moisture.
-Clear labels (e.g., ISO, format) and DX coding on 35mm cassettes facilitate use in automatic cameras.
+Design and Ease of Use: Kodak films are known for their consistency and ease of use.
+The films are packaged in durable metal or plastic cartridges that protect against light and moisture.
+Clear labeling (e.g., ISO, format) and DX coding on 35mm cartridges facilitate use in automatic cameras.
 C-41-compatible black-and-white films like BW400CN allow development in standard labs.
-Slide films like Ektachrome require E-6 development but offer unparalleled color for projection or scanning.
+Slide films like Ektachrome require E-6 development but offer unparalleled color for projections or scans.

-Kodak films cover a wide spectrum:
+Kodak films cover a wide range of applications:

 Portrait and wedding photography: Portra 160/400 for natural skin tones and soft light.